ElementAstro/atom-docs/src/content/docs/en/connection/fifoserver.md

 ---
-title: FIFOServer Class Documentation
+title: FIFOServer
-description: Detailed documentation for the FIFOServer class in the atom::connection namespace, including constructors, public methods, and usage examples for managing a server that handles FIFO messages in C++.
+description: Detailed for the FIFOServer class in the atom::connection namespace, including constructors, public methods, and usage examples for managing a server that handles FIFO messages in C++.
 ---

-# FIFOServer Class Documentation

-The `FIFOServer` class is part of the `atom::connection` namespace and provides functionality for managing a server that handles FIFO (First In, First Out) messages.

 ## Table of Contents